José Luis Ramón

 José Luis Ramón (born 29 April 1964) is an Argentine lawyer and politician who served as a National Deputy elected in Mendoza Province from 2017 to 2021.
-Ramón is the founder and leader of Protectora Fuerza Política, a provincial party in Mendoza originally established as a consumer rights advocacy group.
+Ramón is the founder and leader of Protector Political Force, a provincial party in Mendoza originally established as a consumer rights advocacy group.
 In the Chamber of Deputies, he sat in and presided the "Federal Unity for Development" inter-bloc.

 Ramón ran for the governorship of Mendoza in 2019, and was the third-most voted candidate with 8.71% of the vote.

 Early life and career

 Ramón was born on 29 April 1964 in Rufino, Santa Fe Province.
 His father's job as a railway worker forced the family to relocate to Palmira, in Mendoza Province, when José Luis was young.
 He finished high school at the National School of Commerce in Palmira.
 In his youth he played rugby, and worked as a rugby trainer for some time.
 Ramón studied law at the University of Mendoza.

 In 1994, Ramón co-founded Protectora, a consumer rights' advocacy group.